PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Introduction

 SiPMs offer significant advantages over more conventional photodetectors such as photomultiplier tube (PMT) and avalanche photodiode (APD).
 They run at low bias voltages, are compact and mechanically robust, insensitive to magnetic fields, and provide high gain that is comparable to PMTs.
 Moreover, SiPMs deliver superior timing resolution, single-photon sensitivity, higher photon detection efficiency (PDE), low power consumption and easy integration to state-of-the-art readout electronic circuits.

 The new generation SiPMs can achieve a PDE of about 40-60 \% in the visible wavelength region ~\cite{Otte_SiPM_Review_2017,Hamamatsu_MPPC_Guide_Section3_2018,Hamamatsu_MPPC_S14160_6050HS,Okumura_SiPM_PDE_UpTo60_2023,onsemi_sipm_datasheet_2022}.
 On the other hand, a standard photomultiplier tube will have a quantum efficiency of about 20-30 \% in the same spectral range ~\cite{PMT_Hamamatsu_Handbook}.
 The improved PDE makes SiPMs ideal for low-light and precision photon-counting.
 These experimental domains pursue very different goals, whether it is to monitor TeV-scale collisions or to hunt for rare low-energy recoil events.
-Nevertheless, characterization of SiPM is necessary to ascertain the breakdown voltage, gain, dark count rate, photon detection efficiency, etc. Bias voltage and temperature strongly influence these parameters, affecting the performance of the detectors.
+Nevertheless, characterization of SiPM is necessary to ascertain the breakdown voltage, gain, dark count rate, photon detection efficiency, and related quantities.
+Bias voltage and temperature strongly influence the gain, dark count rate, and photon detection efficiency through the overvoltage $V_\text{OV} = V_\text{bias} - V_\text{BD}$, while the breakdown voltage $V_\text{BD}$ is a device parameter that depends primarily on temperature.
 Proper characterization leads to maximum performance, accurate and reliable measurements, and comparison with manufacturer data.
 These kinds of characterization tests are standard \cite{KLANNER201936} and are essential in detector development projects.
 The characterization and performance of SiPMs used in CMS Hadron Calorimeter (HCAL) front-end electronics can be found in~\cite{CMS_HCAL_SiPMs_NIMA_2007}.
 In 2010, CALICE built large SiPM-scintillator tile arrays and performed detailed characterization studies; details can be found in~\cite{CALICE_SiPM_TileHCAL_2009}.
 Recently, the LHCb Scintillating Fibre Tracker has provided significant real-world experience with large SiPM arrays operating under high-rate conditions, including the full calibration and monitoring setup required during Run~3~\cite{LHCb_SciFi_Run3_2025}.
-In the area of astroparticle physics, similar characterization has been performed for SiPM cameras in Cherenkov telescopes, where the SiPMs are calibrated based on photon detection efficiency, cross-talk, and temperature effects on gain~\cite{CTA_SiPM_Evaluation_SST_2018,ANDERHUB2011107,OTTE2017106}.
+In the area of astroparticle physics, similar characterization has been performed for SiPM cameras in Cherenkov telescopes, where the SiPMs are characterized based on photon detection efficiency, cross-talk, and temperature effects on gain~\cite{CTA_SiPM_Evaluation_SST_2018,ANDERHUB2011107,OTTE2017106}.